 The EPA requires regular sampling to ensure drinking water safety.
-The City of Cambridge Public Water System conducted sampling for Inorganics; Nitrate; Synthetic Organics; Volatile Organics; Total Organic; Total Microsystins; Cyanobactieria; Total Coliform; Total Chlorine and Disinfection Byproducts during 2021.
-There were 768 samples collected for a total of 52 different contaminants most of which were not detected in the Cambridge Water Department System.
+The City of Cambridge Public Water System conducted sampling for Inorganics; Nitrate; Synthetic Organics; Volatile Organics; Total Organic; Total Microsystins; Cyanobactieria; Total Coliform; Total Chlorine and Disinfection Byproducts during 2022.
+There were 682 samples collected for a total of 49 different contaminants, most of which were not detected in the Cambridge Water Department System.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data, though accurate, are more than one year old.
+Some of our data, though accurate, is more than one year old.